 If you are looking to spend the day enjoying the sun and getting fresh air Balboa Park is the place to go.
 It is filled with museums, food, gardens, and fun.
 Your toddler can spend the entire day running in the grass or taking the time to visit the Japanese Garden.
 There is enough walking to tire out your toddler

 USS Midway Museum

 This aquarium is small and can be done in 30-40 minutes with a little one in tow.
 It is not as fun as the aquarium in LEGOLAND, but it is a cool place to see fish.
 If you are looking for something extravagant this is not the place for you.
 Although there is an amazing view of the ocean when you go outside of the aquarium.

 Sesame Place **Coming 2021**

 We are excited about the opening of Sesame Place in San Diego in 2021.
 There is currently only one Sesame Place located in Philedaphelia, PA.
 As a mom of a toddler that loves Sesame Street and Elmo, this is a welcomed addition to San Diego.
-This will be one of a few places dedicated to toddlers and we can't be more excited.
-I know families on the West Coast will be flooding to this amusement park with their little ones to hang out with Elmo, Oscar, and Cookie Monster.
+This will be one of a few places dedicated to toddlers and we couldn’t be more excited.
+I know families on the West Coast will be flooding this amusement park with their little ones to hang out with Elmo, Oscar, and Cookie Monster.

 There is something for kids of all ages.
 The park even has a dedicated area for kids with Autism.
 Sesame Place is the first theme park to have a Certified Autism Center.
 Julia, a 4-year-old with autism is a character on Sesame Street that is a little different from everyone else.
-She had a difficult time looking at people in the eye, but she just wants to do friends.
+She had a difficult time looking people in the eye, but she just wanted to do friends.
 If your little one has developmental disabilities you can arrange a sensory guide before your visit.